watson-intu/self-docs/workshops-devcon/Workshop5.5–MakeATJBotsArmWave/lab-docs/workshop_5_5.md

 Human: "Wave to the crowd"
 TJBot: [you see BOTH physical action perfored]
 ```
-2. To do this all we nee to do is add Alchemy into your registered services on the gateway and the update your body.json like you did above.
+2. To do this all we nee to do is add Alchemy into your registered services on the gateway and the update your body.json and config.json like you did above.

 	1. The first thing is to go to [Bluemix](https://console.ng.bluemix.net/catalog/) and create an instace of Alchemy.
 Once you have done that grab the "apikey":
 	 ![Getting the Alchemy API Key.](./FindingAlchemyOnBluemix.png?raw=true)